 A range of treatment options are available depending on the severity and frequency of your headaches.

-To start, keep a migraine diary which keeps an accurate record for you and your doctor of your attacks, potential triggers and symptoms.
+To start, keep a migraine diary which keeps an accurate record for you and your doctor of your attacks, potential triggers, and symptoms.
 This is a good starting point to inform which treatment strategy will likely deliver the best results for you.

 A word of caution: migraine overall is poorly managed.

 Many people still haven’t been diagnosed.
 Fewer receive quality treatment.
-There common pitfalls and hurdles where people often get stuck.
-Watch out for these.

 Do you have sinus headaches which fit the criteria for migraine?
 Let me know in the comments below.